 I attended a private university and I have a lot of student debt.
 I recently lost my job and am worried about not being able to keep up with the monthly payments.
 Do I have to pay my student loans while I'm unemployed?

-A deferment allows you to temporarily postpone making studnet loan payments for a set period of time.
-If your loans are subsidized (which includes Federal Perkins loans, Direct Subsidized loans, and Subsidized Federal Stafford loans), you are not charged interest during the deferment.
+When interest doesn't accrue during a deferment.
+If your loans are subsidized (which includes Federal Perkins loans, Direct Subsidized loans, Subsidized Federal Stafford loans, the subsidized portion of Direct Consolidation Loans, and the subsidized portion of FFEL Consolidation loans), you're not charged interest during the deferment.

-There is no fee to apply for a deferment of your federal student loans.
+You don't have to pay a fee to apply for a deferment of your federal student loans.

-If you don't qualify for deferment, you may be eligible for a forbearance.
-A forbearance is another way to temporarily postpone loan payments (or reduce the monthly payments).
+If you don't qualify for deferment, you might be eligible for a forbearance for your federal student loans.
+A forbearance is another way to temporarily postpone loan payments or reduce the monthly payments.
 Unlike a deferment, interest will continue to be charged on all types of loans.

 Another possibility is that you might be able to change your repayment plan to lower the monthly payment.
-(Learn more in Nolo’s article Student Loan Repayment Options.)